WHAT IS CCS?

-CCRM is pleased to offer comprehensive chromosomal screening (CCS).
+CCRM is pleased to offer comprehensive chromosomal screening (CCS), which is also known as preimplantation genetic testing for aneuploidy (PGT-A).
 CCS is performed in conjunction with IVF and is particularly important for women 35 years of age or older whose eggs are at increased risk for chromosome errors.
 An estimated 70% of early miscarriage is associated with a chromosomal abnormality in the fetus.

-CCS testing is performed on a few cells biopsied from a day 5 embryo called a blastocyst.
+CCS is performed on a few cells biopsied from a day 5 embryo called a blastocyst.
 The genetic material of the embryo is not altered in any way during CCS.
 During the time it takes to perform CCS, blastocysts are cryopreserved using a quick freezing method called vitrification.
 Embryo survival after vitrification is extremely high at 98%.

 Waiting for the CCS results and vitrifying the embryos has an added benefit to the patient.
 It offers some time for the patient’s body to return to a normal hormonal state after ovarian stimulation.
 Studies have shown that transferring embryos into a uterus that is in a more natural hormonal state enhances the likelihood of implantation and a healthier outcome.

-After CCS testing, only embryos that have the correct number of chromosomes are selected for transfer.
+After CCS, only embryos that have the correct number of chromosomes are selected for transfer.

 CCS is not recommended for all infertility patients.
 Those who may consider CCS include the following: